How To Rank Up Fast In Call Of Duty: Infinite Warfare

 Perks are one of the most important parts of your soldier, they form what is essentially the spine of a good class.
 Therefore, it is so important to choose the right perks for each situation to keep you alive, get you the kills, and get that Loki Strike.

-The Perk System has been redesigned once again in Ghosts, following on from the "10-Point" system in Black Ops 2, Infinity Ward has built on the success of Treyarch to provide us with a brand new system.
+The Perk System has been redesigned once again in Infinite Warfare, following on from the "10-Point" system in Black Ops 2, Infinity Ward has built on the success of Treyarch to provide us with a brand new system.

 Firstly, there are 7 different perk types to choose from.

 The player may choose any combination of perks from any of these classes, e.g. 2 from speed and 1 from handling.

 Each of these classes comes with a unique trait defined by their name.

 Secondly, each player get 8 perk points (up to 12 without weapons/grenades) to spend on perks and each perk has a different value.

 - Deadeye costs 5 perk points and grants a chance of additional weapon damage